 Now, are they under arrest?

-That I can't answer, but I can tell you there's three people right there that were taken into custody or were inside that home at the time of the raid.
+That I can't answer, but I can tell you there's three people right there that were taken into custody were inside that home at the time of the raid.

-we did see a bunch of investigators going in, making the raid in there and clearing that as well.
+And we did see a bunch of investigators going in, making the raid in there and clearing that as well.

-Fox News Alert, Homeland Security Agents raiding hip hop mogul Sean Diddy Combs LA and Miami homes in connection to a federal sex trafficking investigation.
+Fox News Alert, Homeland Security agents raiding hip-hop mogul Sean Diddy Combs, L.A. and Miami homes in connection to a federal sex trafficking investigation.

 Diddy's been the subject of numerous rape and sexual assault allegations, alleging years of wrongdoing.